AdiYoOdi/GetMiningRewards/README.md

-# Automation tools: interact with blockchain, get data, save it and a Telegram Bot
+# Automation tools: interact with blockchain: get data, save it and send it to a Telegram Bot or Google Sheets

 This repository is for https://straypet.org/ , https://t.me/STRAYpet ,
 STRAY Pet is a crypto-based project aimed to help no-kill shelters around the world by donating funds needed to feed, treat, spay/neuter, and house homeless cats and dogs.
 Our second goal is to promote adoption of cats and dogs from shelters instead of buying pets at the stores or from breeders